latcraft/cloudopoly-docker/README.md

 # Winner election

-Winners will be selected randomly from the pool of attendees who implemented solution correctly.
+Winners will be selected based on solution correctness and robustness.

 ### Good luck!